L.A. James LLC Writing & Design

 Little Bit About Me Everyone has a story, and you might be interested in mine.
 Of course, it's hard to sum up.
 How can you condense over forty years of experiences into a few sentences?
 Ah, I should write a book about it.
 It could be called, The Very True Tale of L.A.
 James.
 Dull.
 Let's work with some highlights....

-Behind the Door I am Canadian; hence my logo.
+Behind the Door I am Canadian, hence my logo.
 Seventeen years ago, I married an American (shocking for many Canadians) and moved to the States.
 I have been living in the South ever since.
 Adapting to the South has taken time.
 It has taken me fourteen years to like biscuits, sixteen years to learn to love grits (sharp cheese and bacon bits are the way to go), and seventeen years to use pimento cheese spread.
-There you have it, a Canadian can "learn the finer things in life."
+There you have it: a Canadian can “learn the finer things in life.”
 However, truth be told, I cringe when Bluegrass music comes on, and I quickly exit the room.
 You can only adapt so much.
-I currently live in Central Kentucky with my best friend (my husband), my biggest supporter (my husband), and our five kids.
-Our children range in age from seven to nineteen.
-We have a blue poodle named Emma, and we recently acquired two gerbils named Marco and Polo.
-Plus, we have a lot of fish.
-Life wouldn't be complete without some fish...or a cow, but I haven't gotten a cow yet.
+I currently live in Central Kentucky with my husband and five kids.
+We have two poodles, and we have fish!
+Life wouldn’t be complete without some fish...or a cow, but I haven’t gotten a cow yet.

 Look Around